 1. Normalize death for yourself.

-Get comfortable talking about death, even when there’s no loss, suggests Amy Raskind, M.A., a licensed school counselor in Connecticut.
+Get comfortable talking to teens about death, even when there’s no loss, suggests Amy Raskind, M.A., a licensed school counselor in Connecticut.
 There are plenty of tools, from worksheets and advanced-directive documents to books like When Breath Becomes Air, The Bright Hour, and You Can Stop Humming Now that can help you uncover what you desire in your final days.
 The idea isn’t to do these activities with your kids—unless they’re interested—but instead to help you become more comfortable discussing your own mortality.

 2. Look for an opening.